- About Us

 Common Procedure For Most Surgeries

-Pre-Anesthetic Safety Package (Dogs & Cats): This package includes a chemistry, CBC, & IV fluids throughout the procedure.
-Because most anesthetics are removed from the body by the liver & kidneys, it is very important to know if these organs are functioning properly before undergoing anesthesia.
-In doing the bloodwork beforehand, we are able to identify if your pet is well enough to go under anesthesia or if we need to select a safer anesthesia to use.
-We also recommend the use of intravenous fluids during any/all surgical procedures.
-This fluid therapy is designed to maintain blood pressure, replace blood loss, ease the administration of life saving drugs if need be, and has been proven to decrease recovery time.
-Although optional, the Pre-Anesthetic Safety Package is highly recommended because after all, it is always better to be safe than sorry!
+Pre-Anesthetic Safety Package (Dogs & Cats): This package includes a blood chemistry panel, a CBC, & IV fluids throughout the procedure.
+Because most anesthetics are removed from the body by the liver & kidneys, it's important to check that these organs are functioning properly before undergoing anesthesia.
+Bloodwork allows us to check your pets kidney and liver levels to ensure that anesthesia is safe for them.
+We also recommend the use of IV fluids during all surgical procedures.
+This fluid therapy is designed to maintain blood pressure, replace blood loss, ease the administration of life saving drugs if needed, and has been proven to decrease recovery time.
+Although optional, the Pre-Anesthetic Safety Package is highly recommended.

-Why it should be done: When your pet has reached at least 4-6 months of age, spaying can be done.
-Spaying your pet can have many benefits such as preventing an unwanted pregnancy.
-In cases where your dog needs a c-section, the procedure can be quite costly, especially in an emergency situation!
-More importantly, when done prior to the first heat cycle, it can decrease the risk of mammary cancer to virtually 0%.
+Why it should be done: When your female pet has reached 4-6 months of age, spaying can be done.
+Spaying your pet can have many benefits such as preventing an unwanted pregnancy and decreasing the risk of developing mammary cancer.
 It also prevents pyometra, a life-threatening infection of the uterus that often occurs in older female dogs.

-Why it should be done: When your pet has reached 4-6 months of age, neutering can be done.
-Neutering your pet can have many benefits such as preventing unwanted breeding.
-If done prior to sexual maturity (usually 6 months), it significantly reduces the risk of interdog aggression, roaming, urine marking and mounting behaviors.
-It also greatly reduces the risk of prostate cancer and prostatitis as well as perianal tumors.
+Why it should be done: When your male pet has reached 4-6 months of age, neutering can be done.
+Neutering your pet can have many benefits such as preventing unwanted breeding and reduces the risk of inter-dog aggression, roaming, urine marking and mounting behaviors.
+It also greatly reduces the risk of prostate cancer, prostatitis and perianal tumors.

-Gastric Dilatation Volvulus, or GDV, is a serious, life threatening condition in which the dog's stomach first bloats to a massive size and then twists around itself in the abdomen.
-This causes a number of very serious issues.
-As the stomach twists it pinches off the esophagus, preventing the dog from vomiting or belching up the excess gases building up in its stomach.
-Not only can this result in the stomach rupturing, but as the pressure in the abdomen becomes higher and higher it makes it impossible for the dog to take a normal breath and crushes the major veins and arteries leading to circulatory collapse and death.
+What is it: Gastric Dilatation Volvulus, or GDV, is a life-threatening condition in which the dog's stomach bloats and twists around in the abdomen.
+As the stomach twists, it pinches off the esophagus, preventing the dog from releasing the excess gas build-up in the stomach.
+Not only can this result in the stomach rupturing, but it makes it impossible for the dog to take a normal breath and crushes the major veins and arteries, leading to circulatory collapse and death.

-GDV is most often seen in large and giant breed dogs, such as Standard Poodles, Great Danes, Saint Bernards, Mastiffs, German Shepherds, Setters, and other deep-chested breeds.
-Dogs over the age of 7 years are most at risk.
-Treatment must be immediate and aggressive, involving emergency surgery.
-Even with treatment as many as 33% may still be lost.
+Most common: GDV is most often seen in large breed dogs, such as Standard Poodles, Great Danes, Saint Bernards, Mastiffs, German Shepherds, Setters, and other deep-chested breeds.
+Dogs over the age of 7 years old are the most at risk.
+Treatment must be immediate and aggressive, often resulting in emergency surgery.

-A Gastropexy is a surgical procedure done to prevent the "Volvulus", or twisting component of a GDV.
-This surgery involves attaching the pyloric region of the stomach to the body wall to prevent it from moving in the event that the dogs stomach were to bloat (dilate).
-Traditionally, this has meant making a very large belly incision that allowed enough room for the surgeons hands to work.
+Procedure: A Gastropexy procedure is done to prevent the "Volvulus", or twisting component of a GDV.
+This surgery involves attaching the pyloric region of the stomach to the body wall, preventing it from moving in the event that the dogs stomach were to bloat.
 Here at PetMed, we have the ability to perform an Endoscope Guided Gastropexy.
 The use of our scope allows us to fill the stomach with air and access it from a very small (4-5cm) incision made on the dogs right side.
-This allows us superior visualization and access to the dogs stomach as well as giving us a much better placement of the gastropexy.
+This allows superior visualization and access to the dogs stomach without the use of a large incision.

-The cranial cruciate ligament, or CCL, is an important structure in the stifle, or knee joint, of the dog.
-The equivalent to the ACL or anterior cruciate ligament which many people have heard of athletes injuring, is probably also one of the most common orthopedic injuries that dogs experience.
+What is it: The cranial cruciate ligament, or CCL, is an important structure in the knee joint of a dog.
+The CCL, equivalent to the ACL in humans, is one of the most common orthopedic injuries that dogs experience.
 It occurs most often in large breed dogs such as Labrador Retreivers, Golden Retrievers, and PitBull Terriers.
-What we often hear from owners is that the dog was running in the yard and then suddenly start limping.

-In order to diagnose a cruciate ligament injury, our veterinarians will do an exam and most likely take radiographs of the affected leg.
-Treatment involves surgery.
-There are several techniques to repair a CCL rupture.
-Our veterinarians perform a procedure that involves placing a suture line in the knee that imitates what the CCL in the sense of acting like an internal splint while the knee heals.
-This is also a very affordable procedure!
+Procedure: In order to diagnose a cruciate ligament injury, our veterinarians will do an exam and take radiographs of the affected leg.
+Unfortunately, treatment for this injury involves surgery.
+Our veterinarians perform a procedure that involves placing a suture line in the knee that imitates what the CCL does normally.

 Gastrointestinal Surgeries - foreign body removals, biopsies, and mass removals.